Difference Between SIP and Mutual Fund Explained

 | Risk | Varies by fund category | Lower relative risk (deposit product) |

-| Goal fit | Long-term wealth-building goals | Short-to-medium savings goals |
+| Goal fit | Long-term wealth-building goals; suitable for those focused on a long-term investment journey | Short-to-medium savings goals |

 | Flexibility | Often adjustable (amount, pause, step-up) | Fixed instalment structure |